LF-digitala-kanaler/LFDS/content/components/web/forms/checkbox.md

       ## How to use

-      Our checkbox follows standard web behaviour - it is used when the user has to do a choice and isn't limited to only one.
+      Our checkbox follows standard web behaviour - it is used when the user has to make a choice and isn't limited to only one.
 Both checkbox and label should be clickable to select/unselect a checkbox.

       Our recommendation is to present your list of checkboxes vertically, with one choice per line.
 This makes it easier to get an overview of the options and creates a clearer and larger click area.
 If you use an horizontal layout, make sure that it is coded in such a way that labels don't flow over two rows in responsive modes (one good way is to set a break point when the list becomes vertical).